My Weight Loss Journey

 I don’t remember the exact moment when it hit me, but I’m pretty sure it had to do with seeing some photos of myself, and being blown away by how big I was.
 By what my body looked like.
 I couldn’t believe the difference in my head could be so different from reality.
-Our brains do a pretty good job of protecting us from things that are unpleasant, and every time I looked in the mirror, I knew I was fat on some level, but I didn’t think I was that fat.
+Our brains do a pretty good job of protecting us from things that are unpleasant, and up to this point, every time I looked in the mirror I knew I was fat on some level, but I didn’t think I was that fat.
 I never considered myself “the fat guy” amongst my group of friends, although in most cases, I was usually the biggest one.
 It was a harsh truth that my brain was trying to shield me from, and it was doing a fucking great job at it.

 I had been negotiating inside my head.
 Making excuses.
 Thinking things like, “Oh, the lighting is unflattering right here,” or “I just ate something so I’m bloated right now.”
 Even though, deep down, I knew the truth.
 I just wasn’t ready to accept it.
 I guess I didn’t really want to do the work.
 I knew, subconsciously, that there would have to be major changes in my life.
 And that shit was scary.
 I’d have to learn a lot.
 I’d have to grow.
 I’d have to spend ample amounts of time outside my comfort zone.